maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 <hr class="with-margin">
 <h4 class="header" id="bv">Bias-variance tradeoff</h4>

 We now move onto discussing one of the fundamental results in machine learning from a frequentist viewpoint, the bias-variance tradeoff.
-So far we have talked about the terms bias and variance a little loosely, now we put them on a firmer footing through analysing the generalization error for new data.
-The ability of a model to generalize to unseen data is of primary importance in machine learning and in order to do this we must minimise overfitting.
+So far we have talked about the terms bias and variance a little loosely, now we put them on a firmer footing through analysing the generalization error for new data, which is of primary importance in machine learning.

 The concept of overfitting is linked to model complexity where the loose relationship is that more complex models are more prone to overfitting.
 The figure below shows a typical case of this phenomena.